4.6

 • CN 32-1810/R

 • The extensive spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) throughout China in late 2022 has underscored the correlation between this virus and severe psychiatric disorders.
-Nevertheless, there remains a dearth of reported corresponding clinical and pathological features.
+However, there remains a lack of reported clinical and pathological features.
 Accordingly, we retrospectively reviewed the electronic medical records of psychiatric inpatients for seven days from early January 2023.
-Twenty-one inpatients who developed first-episode psychiatric disorders within two weeks after SARS-CoV-2 infection were recruited, while 24 uninfected the first-episode psychiatric inpatients were selected as controls.
-Comparative analyses of clinical manifestations, routine laboratory, and imaging examinations were performed.
-Our investigation revealed a 330% increase in first-episode psychiatric inpatients incidence after SARS-CoV-2 infection in 2023 compared to the preceding year without infections.
-Most cases exhibited psychiatric symptoms within a week of infection, resolving about two weeks with no residual symptoms after a three month.
-One-way ANOVA analysis between inpatients characterized by psychotic symptoms and hyperthermia was significant.
-Infected inpatients displayed elevated cytokine levels of interleukin-4, interleukin-8, and interferon-α, and decreased levels of eosinophils and basophils.
-These finding suggested that SARS-CoV-2 may contribute to the development of psychiatric disorders, likely mediated by the virus-induced inflammatory response and neuronal dysfunction in the context of psychological distress.
+Twenty-one inpatients who developed first-episode psychiatric disorders within two weeks after SARS-CoV-2 infection were recruited, while 24 uninfected first-episode psychiatric inpatients were selected as controls.
+Comparative analyses of clinical manifestations, routine laboratory tests, and imaging examinations were performed.
+Our investigation demonstrated a 330% increase in the incidence of first-episode psychiatric inpatients after SARS-CoV-2 infection in 2023, compared with the preceding year without SARS-CoV-2 infections.
+Most cases exhibited psychiatric symptoms within one week of SARS-CoV-2 infection, which resolved after approximately two weeks, with no residual symptoms after three months.
+One-way ANOVA demonstrated a significant difference in the highest fever temperature between inpatients with and without psychotic symptoms.
+Infected inpatients displayed elevated levels of interleukin-4, interleukin-8, and interferon-α, but decreased levels of eosinophils and basophils.
+These findings suggest that SARS-CoV-2 may contribute to the development of psychiatric disorders, likely mediated by the virus-induced inflammatory response and neuronal dysfunction in the context of psychological distress.

 • loading